-Faculty of the college take full advantage of UIS' location in the state capital by maintaining close ties with the Illinois State Board of Education and the Illinois Department of Human Services.
+College faculty utilize UIS' location in the state capital to develop engaged and active students and maintain close ties with the Illinois State Board of Education and the Illinois Department of Human Services.
 Faculty serve on a variety of professional advisory boards and on the boards of local social service delivery agencies.
 Due to the large number of state government employees, educators, and human service professionals in Springfield, the college's academic programs are vital to the city's economic and employment base.

 Students enrolled in the college's programs prepare for professional careers as consultants, counselors, gerontologists, prevention specialists, public professionals, researchers, school administrators, and teacher-leaders.